Law enforcement in Kiribati: Maritime Police

-The police operate the RKS Teanoai (301), a Pacific class patrol boat provided to Kiribati by Australia as part of the Pacific Patrol Boat Program and delivered new in 1994.
+The police operate the RKS Teanoai II, a Pacific class patrol boat provided to Kiribati by Australia in 2021 as part of the Pacific Maritime Security Program.
 The vessel is registered and stationed in Tarawa.

 Prisons

 KPS is responsible for managing the prisons in Kiribati.
 There are 4 prisons in Kiribati with 3 for men and 1 for women.
 As of 2013, there are 141 persons detained in the system.
 Prison staff are members of the Kiribati Police Service.

 There are two prisons in Kiribati: